hegworks/tanim/docs/tanim-wiki.md

 ## Reflection System

 Tanim uses compile-time reflection to access component fields for animation.
+Only fields with [supported types](supported-types.md) can be reflected.

 ### TANIM_REFLECT